 • Water Safety at Little Fishes Swimming School

-Besides equipping children with a vital life skill, by enrolling them in swimming classes you will be greatly enhancing, promoting and improving their visual and auditory skills, general muscle tone, respiratory function, co-ordination, body space awareness and bone density.
+Besides equipping people with a vital life skill, by enrolling them in swimming classes you will be greatly enhancing, promoting and improving their visual and auditory skills, general muscle tone, respiratory function, co-ordination, body space awareness and bone density.
 Children who attend swimming lessons are being developed and stimulated beyond most of our expectations.

 • Swimming Qualifications